 Recruitment teams.
-The Admissions Department fields College recruitment teams: Doxology and Commissioned, who travel during the summer, and New Creation, who travels during the school year.
-Each team, typically composed of four or five students, represents the College through drama, music, and preaching in churches, camps, and conventions.
+The Enrollment Services Department fields University recruitment teams.
+Each team, typically composed of four or five students, represents the University through drama, music, and preaching in churches, camps, and conventions.
 Membership is by audition.
 Contact the Admissions Office for more information.